trinhdoduyhungss/simplestlearn.github.io/docs/lessons/lesson3.md

 If the answer you're looking for is a number that can change (like a price, a temperature, or a score), you've got a **Regression** problem.
 It's that simple!

+> **🧠 Two Kinds of Questions**
+>
+> Our brains do this all the time!
+When you look at a traffic light, you're solving a **classification** problem: is it "Red," "Yellow," or "Green"?
+When you try to guess how many minutes are left in class, you're solving a **regression** problem.
+We're constantly switching between these two types of thinking without even realizing it!

 ---

 ## Part 4: Let's Discuss!